 Many will categorize Martin Scorsese’s latest film, Silence as a faith film; it is better described as a film about faith.
-While “Faith Films” have been in vogue in the last four years or so, many of those films are so categorized because the subject matter has something to do with the Bible, church, or can in some way be described as spiritual.
+While “Faith Films” have again been in vogue over the last four years or so, many of those films are so categorized because the subject matter has something to do with the Bible, church, or can in some way be described as spiritual.

 What is it to commit apostasy?
 How does one commit apostasy?
 Is stepping on an image of Jesus, or spitting on a crucifix apostasy?
 How and why?
-Is rejecting the teaching of Jesus, not following the commandment of Jesus to love neighbors / enemies as one loves oneself likewise an apostasy?
-Is one committing apostasy when one rejects “others” because one lives out of fear rather than faith and rejects an “other,” when one does not hunger and thirst for righteousness, or seeks to make peace?
-When one does not turn the other cheek, or give their cloak, or carry a persecutor’s sword an extra mile, are they committing apostasy?
+Is rejecting the teaching of Jesus, such as not following his commandment to love neighbors / enemies as one loves oneself likewise an apostasy?
+Is one committing apostasy when one rejects “others” because one lives out of fear rather than faith, or when one does not hunger and thirst for righteousness, nor seeks to make peace?
+When one does not turn the other cheek, or give their cloak, or carry a persecutor’s sword an extra mile, is one committing apostasy?

-I was particularly humbled because prior to the screening I spoke with a clergy colleague and we discussed the challenges and difficulties of ministry today, where there is a rise in apathy and commitment within congregations and bureaucratic challenges and frustrations at the denominational level, and the growing antipathy society has toward the Church.
-Two minutes into the film, I felt shame at what I had just voiced.
+I was particularly humbled because prior to the screening I spoke with a clergy colleague about the challenges and difficulties of ministry today, the rise in apathy within congregations, the bureaucratic challenges and frustrations at the denominational level, and the growing antipathy society has toward the Church.
+Two minutes into the film, I felt shame at what we had just voiced.
 Were laity to watch the film, they may feel humbled at complaints and conversations they have had regarding worship wars, the color of church carpeting, or grumbling about the slaughter of a no longer effective sacred cow ministry or custom.

 For the majority of viewers, the film will allow them to escape their troubles with the realization that what they currently consider suffering is perhaps more an inconvenience or disappointment.
-And if one is truly suffering, there can be comfort in knowing they are not alone, now nor through the ages, in their struggles.
+And if one is truly suffering, there can be comfort in knowing they are not alone in their struggles, now nor through the ages.

 Silence is a beautifully shot and powerfully acted film.
 The performances of each of the characters are beyond compelling.
-Scorsese masterfully integrates the natural elements of the story most notably the humbling power of the ocean, the cleansing and muddying effect of the rain, the cover and mystery fog and mist provide and inflict.
+Scorsese masterfully integrates and depicts the duality of natural elements, the inspiring yet humbling power of the ocean, the cleansing and muddying effect of the rain, the cover and mystery fog and mist provide and inflict.